learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 Known issues of new features
 ============================
 - Asterisks may still show up even when some fields are not set as required for the profile form.
-- Programs may be created without a student class registration module information object.